ganeti/ganeti/man/gnt-cluster.rst

 If called with the ``--resume`` option, any pending upgrade is continued, that was interrupted by a power failure or similar on master.
-(This option is not yet implemented.)
+It will do nothing, if not run on the master node, or if no upgrade was in progress.

 VERIFY